TheMicronauts/TORAIZ-AS-1-Help/README.md

 _Cubendo’s List Editor (best in class – other DAWs, seriously, take note, copy it, improve it if you can)_

-### Converting NRPNs Into Single CCs
+## Converting NRPNs Into Single CCs

-All of the parameters of this synth can be automated via MIDI using NRPNs (right half of the table), and a good number of them can also be automated using a simple CC (left half of the table).
+As we’ve just seen, all parameters of this synth can be automated via MIDI using NRPNs (right half of the first table), and a good number of them can also be automated using single CCs (left half of the first table).

 Now, a single CC is quicker to visualise and edit than its NRPN equivalent (which uses a group of four consecutive CCs).
-Moreover, the CC#s of a specific NRPN can conflict on the MIDI bus with the same CC#s used by other NRPNs, preventing the synth from recalling the intended sound.
+Moreover, the CC#s constituting a specific NRPN can conflict on the MIDI stream with the same CC#s used by other NRPNs, preventing the synth from recalling the intended sound.

-Fortunately, when the parameter can be controlled by both methods, it is possible, if needed, to convert NRPNs into simple CCs in the MIDI sequence.
+Fortunately, when the parameter can be controlled by both methods, it is possible, if needed, to convert NRPNs into single CCs in the MIDI sequence.

-#### A) If the parameter’s value range is ≤ 127 (column L of the table):
+### A) If the parameter’s value range is ≤ 127 (column L of the table):

 1. delete CC#99, 98, and 6